thomasebsmith/recipes/README.md

 ## Contributing
 To contribute to this repository, please find an existing issue or create one that follows the project roadmap.
 Then, post on the issue that you intend to work on it.
-Finally, create a PR that resolves the issue.
+Finally, create a PR to `master` that resolves the issue.

 All contributed work will be incorporated under the terms of the MIT License.